Create reports and visualizations with data from Codat and other sources by using a data warehouse

 The last few years have seen the emergence of cloud-native data warehouses such as Amazon Redshift, Google BigQuery, Snowflake, and Microsoft Azure SQL Data Warehouse.
 Because they run on cloud platforms that scale quickly and cost-effectively to meet performance demands, they can handle transformation using the same infrastructure on which the data warehouse runs.

-Finally, to unlock the value of your data, you can connect a BI or data visualisation tool to your data warehouse and create reports that analyse data from multiple sources, which you can share via browser-based dashboards.
+Finally, to unlock the value of your data, you can connect a BI or data visualization tool to your data warehouse and create reports that analyze data from multiple sources, which you can share via browser-based dashboards.

 Setting up a data warehouse